brooklynrail/brooklynrail-platform/content/events/2020/09/radical-poetry-reading-with-kay-gabriel.md

   - person: wendy-trevino
     event_bio: Wendy Trevino was born and raised in the Rio Grande Valley of South Texas.
-She lives in San Francisco, where she shares an apartment with her boyfriend, friend & two senior cats.
+She lives in San Francisco, where she shares an apartment with her boyfriend, friend & two cats.
 She has published chapbooks with Perfect Lovers Press, Commune Editions and Krupskaya Books.
-Brazilian no es una raza, a bilingual edition of the chapbook she published with Commune Editions, was published by the feminist Mexican press Enjambre Literario in July 2018.
-Her first book-length collection of poems, Cruel Fiction, was published by Commune Editions in September 2018.
+Brazilian no es una raza - a bilingual edition of the chapbook she published with Commune Editions - was published by the feminist Mexican press Enjambre Literario in July 2018.
+Her first book-length collection of poems Cruel Work was published by Commune Editions in September 2018.
 Wendy is not an experimental writer.
   - person: adjua-greaves
     event_bio: "Adjua Gargi Nzinga Greaves (New York City, b.
 1980) writes ethnobotanical literary criticism and collages detritus into heraldic